WCSC/wcsc.github.io/guides/leon/debain-email.md

     ```

     Now open up /etc/host.conf file with `vi` configure it so it looks like so.
+    What this does is essentially that whenever the server tries to go to any external resource, i.e. the Internet, it will first look at the host file.
     ```bash
     order hosts, bind
     multi on
     ```

     Now we add our ip and domain name 'debian-email.com' to the host file so it will internally resolve.
-Make sure someone on the DNS server has debian-email.com point to this box - or add it manually to each windows/linux host file.
+Essentially, whenever out server tries to go to debian-email.com it will look at the host file, see theres a rule telling it to point to a specific ip, and go to that IP.
+And that IP will be the servers own IP.

     First, get the IP by running `ifconfig` .

+    ```bash
+    $ ifconfig
+    eth0      Link encap:Ethernet  HWaddr fc:aa:14:29:7a:11
+          inet addr:10.0.2.15 Bcast:192.168.0.255  Mask:255.255.255.0
+          inet6 addr: ::b9bf:5d35:cc8c:ff30/64 Scope:Global
+          inet6 addr: ::d498:a9c5:e386:65a9/128 Scope:Global
+          inet6 addr: fe80::b9bf:5d35:cc8c:ff30/64 Scope:Global
+          UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
+          RX packets:0 errors:0 dropped:0 overruns:0 frame:0
+          TX packets:0 errors:0 dropped:0 overruns:0 carrier:0
+          collisions:0
+          RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)
+    ```
-The info we want will appear like so  `inet 10.0.2.15` .
-Now run these two commands, use your IP instead of 10.0.2.15
+    Yours will look similar, now look for `inet`, use your IP instead of 10.0.2.15.

+    Now actually set the rules.
     ```bash
     hostnamectl set-hostname mail.debian-email.com
     echo "10.0.2.15" debian-email.com mail.debian-email.com >> /etc/hosts